khawla9269/quiz/README.md

 - [x] Review your Starter Code and make sure you understand what code has already been written for you.
 ### Set-Up
 - [x] Go to the repository at https://github.com/ScriptEdcurriculum/quiz
-- [ ] Fork this repository to your github account and clone it to a new workspace
+- [x ] Fork this repository to your github account and clone it to a new workspace
 - [ ] Add, commit, and push your changes
 - [ ] Make your site live on gh-pages
 ### index.html